jansensan/research-methodologies-notes/readme.md

 Notes:

 - Types of relations:
-  - Positive relation
+  - Positive relation;
-  - Negative relation
+  - Negative relation;
-  - No relation
+  - No relation.
 - ⚠️ The fact that 2 variables correlate at a point in time does not mean they covariate over time.
 - ⚠️ Correlation does not mean causation.
 - Spurious correlation: data that looks related, but is more likely a coincidence.